lino-framework/book/docs/specs/userstats.rst

    >>> import lino
    >>> lino.startup('lino_book.projects.team.settings.doctests')
    >>> from lino.api.doctest import *

-   >>> from django.db.models import Q
+.. currentmodule:: lino_xl.lib.userstats

-The :mod:`lino_xl.lib.userstats` plugin adds functionality for gettings statistical data about the system users.
-For the moment this computes the number of active users for every month.
+The :mod:`lino_xl.lib.userstats` plugin adds functionality for getting statistical data about the system users.
+For the moment this shows nothing more and nothing less than the **number of active users for every month**.

+The plugin adds a database model :class:`UserStat` and a menu entry :menuselection:`Explorer --> System --> User statistics` which shows all user statistic entries.

+The numbers are updated together with all other :doc:`summaries`.

 .. contents::
   :local: